segmentio/segment-docs/src/getting-started/use-cases/reference.md

 ### Personalize communications and product experiences

-Click on each use case in this section to view Segment's recommendations for the Personalize communications and product experiences use case, which helps you engage your customers with relevant content.
+Click on each use case in this section to view Segment's recommendations for the Personalize communications and product experiences business goal, which helps you engage your customers with relevant content.

 {% faq %}
 {% faqitem Accelerate onboarding %}